Certified Financial Planner™ (non-credit)

 All instructors, specialists in their topics, are CERTIFIED FINANICAL PLANNERS™ and current practitioners.

-The 10-week courses compliment the
+The 10-week courses complement the

 self-study program by providing organization and structure, instructor